 In a Kahn process network, the input/output determinism of each component implies the determinism of the global system, and thus the independence from the scheduling scheme is guaranteed.
 Giving the approach its strength, the determinism is also its main drawback, as non-determinism is often useful in the specification and analysis of concurrent systems.
 By comparison, weakly endochronous systems also guarantee the deterministic re-synchronization upto commutation, but in a non-causal setting.
-Thus, oracles can be used (in the more concrete causal model) as soon as the environment is informed about the non-deterministic internal decisions.
+Thus, nondeterminism can be used (in the more concrete causal model, for instance in order to model some timing-dependent behavior) as soon as the environment is informed about the non-deterministic internal decisions.
 As mentioned in the previous section, weak endochrony can be seen as a generalization of the Kahn processes to a relational (non-causal) setting, giving the actual implementations a supplementary degree of freedom that can be exploited by more flexible protocols.